 The Dutch, famously liberal and a nation that certainly produces some footballing talent.
-Several of the country’s best talents have crossed the channel to ply their trade in English football during the Premier League era, with many finding a home at the division’s most successful side in Manchester United.
+Several of the country’s best talents have crossed the channel to ply their trade in English football during the Premier League era, with many finding a home at the division’s most successful side, Manchester United.

-Here are our ratings of the 11 Dutch players to have played for Manchester United in the Premier League era…
+Ahead of those moves, we’ve decided to rate every Dutch player to have played for Manchester United in the Premier League era.

 Jordi Cruyff (1996-2000)